-Franchise Financing Lenders: Five Questions to Ask Before Committing in
+Franchise Financing Lenders: Five Questions to Ask Before Committing

-But there are several factors to consider before deciding whether or not to get involved with franchising.
+However, there are several factors to consider before deciding whether or not to get involved with franchising.
 Here are 5 questions you should ask yourself before signing on the dotted line.

 1) What type of business do I have?
 If your business does not lend itself well to being part of a larger organization, it may be better suited as a stand-alone operation.
 Franchises tend to focus more heavily on marketing and branding than most other types of companies.
 They’re often very good at selling products and services, but they don’t necessarily offer much customer service.
 So if you already know what kind of company you’d like to run, this might be a good time to think about starting up on your own.